adlynadika/GroupA_Section01/README.md

 # 2. OBJECTIVES OF THE WEB APPLICATION

 The objective of the hospital management system website is to provide a comprehensive, user-friendly platform that efficiently manages hospital operations.
-It offers features such as a dynamic home page, secure user authentication, seamless patient registration, easy appointment scheduling, integrated billing and payment systems, organized medical records management, doctor and pharmacy management, and a feedback and rating system to enhance patient satisfaction.
+It offers features such as a dynamic home page, secure user authentication, seamless patient registration, easy appointment scheduling, integrated billing and invoice systems, organized medical records management, doctor and pharmacy management, and a feedback and rating system to enhance patient satisfaction.
 This system aims to improve healthcare service delivery, optimize administrative tasks, and foster effective communication between patients, doctors, and hospital staff.

 ## 2.1 Easy Appointment and Patient Registration